veronikaleb/Doctormed_website/README.md

-🌐 Simple Website
+🩺 Doctormed Website

-This is a simple website project, designed to practice basic web development skills using HTML, CSS, and JavaScript.
-It is perfect for learning layout, styling, and simple interactivity.
+Welcome to Doctormed — a professional medical website created in 2024.
+This project is one of my recent web development achievements, showcasing my skills in building modern, functional, and visually appealing websites.

 📌 Project Overview

-Purpose: Practice creating a clean, functional web page.
+Purpose: Provide information about medical services, doctors, and clinics.

-Content: Basic homepage with text, images, and links.
+Content: Includes doctor profiles, service descriptions, contact information, and online appointment booking.

-Design: Minimalist and easy-to-read layout, optimized for desktop.
+Design: Modern, user-friendly interface, optimized for multiple devices.
 🌐 Live Demo

 Check out the website here: